 Arrests Made for Pigeon Poisoning

-On Tuesday, March 23, four people were arrested after a HAP member found ten pigeons convulsing on the ground near the Frick Building downtown Pittsburgh on Thanksgiving Day last year.
+On Tuesday, March 23, 2021, four people were arrested after a HAP member found ten pigeons convulsing on the ground near the Frick Building in downtown Pittsburgh on Thanksgiving Day 2021.
 An investigation revealed they ingested a chemical called Avitrol, which is illegal to use in Pittsburgh thanks to the Amendment HAP wrote and helped pass in March 2020 that prohibits any person or entity from harming any wild bird.
 Press release below.

 We are hopeful these changes will not only protect wild birds in Pittsburgh but will also limit the amount of birds trapped and sold for pigeon shoots across the state, as stopping PA’s pigeon shoots remains an important cause to HAP.

 For humane solutions with dealing with pigeons, please visit our Pigeons Resources page.